 Luisa Capetillo lived at a time in history when the world became engulfed in workers struggles.
 Labor strikes erupted everywhere as the fight for the eight-hour day, equal pay for women and the right to organize unions took centerstage in most countries.

-Poster by Vagabond
+Artwork by Vagabond Alexander Beaumont

 The working class and poor peasants rose to the occasion in bitter struggles against the avaricious capitalist class.
 This historical current was accentuated with the 1917 Russian Socialist Revolution and the 1910-20 Mexican Agrarian Revolution.